conjurer-rich/conjurer-web/_pages/insights/resources/talks-podcasts.md

 ## Be the First to Tune In!

-We’re in the recording studio crafting conversations just for you.
-Want to know the moment they’re live? **[Sign up for updates](#)** and we’ll keep you in the loop.
+We’re actively seeking out content just for you.
+Want to know the moment they’re live?

+<script async data-uid="06c268f237" src="https://betterteamdynamics.kit.com/06c268f237/index.js"></script>

 ---